-12 Keys Rehab clients not only benefit from individual therapy, but also group therapy sessions moderated by trained counselors.
+Our patients not only benefit from individual therapy, but also group addiction therapy sessions moderated by trained counselors.
 Group therapy consists of a small group of clients experiencing similar addiction issues who meet to talk about all aspects of their addiction, from how they started using drugs and why they decided to seek help, to problems affecting relationships due to their addiction.

-Group therapy at 12 Keys is a place where you can share your inner-most feelings without fear of judgment.
+Group addiction therapy programs at our facility is a place where you can share your inner-most feelings without fear of judgment.
 Our counselors are prepared to help you embrace both individual and group therapy, allowing for a full emotional recovery.

-How Effective Is Group Therapy For Substance Abuse?
+How Effective Is Group Addiction Therapy For Substance Abuse?

-What Goes On In a Group Therapy Session?
+What Goes On In a Drug Rehab Group Therapy Session?

-Clients in group therapy at 12 Keys Rehab often tell us the greatest benefit of participating in group therapy is that they discovered they were not alone in dealing with the overwhelming flood of emotions resulting from admitting they were addicts.
+Clients in a drug rehab group therapy often tell us the greatest benefit of participating in group therapy is that they discovered they were not alone in dealing with the overwhelming flood of emotions resulting from admitting they were addicts.
 They realized how much they hurt loved ones and how important it is to remain sober while coping with addiction recovery.

 What If I Don’t Feel Comfortable Sharing My Feelings in Group Therapy?

-12 Keys Rehab clients new to group counseling often have misconceptions about this type of therapy, usually due to what they may have seen in movies or television shows.
-You should know that, as a participant of group therapy sessions, you are completely in control regarding what you disclose to other members and how much you disclose to anyone in the group, including the therapist.
+Our clients new to group counseling often have misconceptions about this type of therapy, usually due to what they may have seen in movies or television shows.
+You should know that, as a participant of a drug rehab group therapy sessions, you are completely in control regarding what you disclose to other members and how much you disclose to anyone in the group, including the therapist.
 In addition, no one in the group is allowed to verbally attack you for any reason.
 The therapist mediating the session always stops aggressive behavior immediately.

 However, this problem is rarely encountered, simply because members are acutely aware of how it feels to be stigmatized and do not want to be the cause of another member feeling ostracized or ridiculed.

-What Role Does The Therapist Play In Group Therapy For Substance Abuse?
+What Role Does The Therapist Play In Group Therapy In Drug Rehab

-In addition to ensuring the smooth, productive progress of all group therapy sessions, the therapist also:
+In addition to ensuring the smooth, productive progress of all drug rehab group therapy sessions, the therapist also:

 - Intervenes when members start engaging in counterproductive behaviors that contribute nothing to the purpose of the group.